-The Gillings School is committed to research, innovation, entrepreneurship, and problem solving.
-Our resources, including the $50 million Gillings gift, allow the school of public health to accelerate its response to some of the most pressing public health problems across North Carolina and around the world.
-The UNC Gillings School of Global Public Health has been an innovation leader since the School opened in 1940.
+The Gillings School is committed to research, innovation, entrepreneurship and problem solving.
+Our resources, including the $50 million Gillings gift, allow us to accelerate responses to some of the most pressing public health problems across North Carolina and around the world.
+Our School has been an innovation leader since we opened in 1940.

 We take to heart the Innovate Carolina concept that “an innovation is the successful implementation of a novel, valuable idea.”
 Our public health innovations must be needed and adopted, not just new.
 Our approach focuses on several fundamental components:

 Take a class.
-Public Health Entrepreneurship (SPHG 780) provides an opportunity for students, faculty and staff to learn how entrepreneurial approaches can be applied to public health challenges, and to develop entrepreneurial problem-solving skills.
-For more information contact the course instructor, Alice Ammerman.
+Public Health Entrepreneurship (SPHG 780) provides an opportunity for students, faculty and staff to learn how entrepreneurial approaches can be applied to public health challenges.
+The class also develops entrepreneurial problem-solving skills.
+For more information, contact the course instructor, Dr. Alice Ammerman.

-Carolina and the Gillings School have lots of opportunities.
+UNC-Chapel Hill and the Gillings School offer lots of making opportunities.

 Research at UNC Gillings is all about innovation.